 The Problem: Saggy at the Waist

 The solution: If you tend to find your skinny jeans getting baggy in the waist, look for a style with a two-piece contoured waistband.
 The two-piece construction is more resistant to stretching out.
 Another option might be to size down and let the denim stretch to a more comfortable fit after a few wears.

-The solution: Low-rise jeans are a thing of the past.
-Finding nice mid- or high-rise jeans that provide superior coverage to the midsection shouldn’t be difficult any longer.
-Look for something with a 9- to 11-inch rise.
+The solution: Low-rise jeans aren't loved by everyone.
+If you prefer mid- or high-rise jeans that provide superior coverage to the midsection, we can help you with that.
+Look for something with a nine- to 11-inch rise.

 The Problem: They Make My Butt Look Flat

-The solution: If you want to add a little perk to a flat butt, look for a brand that offers five pocket sizes, as opposed to three, which is an industry standard.
-To flatter every shape and size, 3x1 uses five pocket sizes in its women’s collection.
-Each pocket is set by hand, chalked into the correct position, and sewn one pocket at a time.
-Paying close attention to the pockets is key for any butt fit issues you may have.
+The solution: If you want to add a little perk to a flat butt, look for a brand that offers five-pocket sizes, as opposed to three, which is an industry standard.
+To flatter every shape and size, 3x1 uses five-pocket sizes in its women’s collection.
+Each pocket is set by hand, chalked into the correct position, and sewn on one at a time.
+Paying close attention to the pockets is crucial for any butt fit issues you might have.

 The Problem: Not Skinny Enough at the Ankle

-The solution: Be sure to differentiate the various silhouette offerings, as even half an inch can make a big difference when it comes to leg openings.
+The solution: Be sure to differentiate the various silhouette offerings, as even half an inch can make a big difference in leg openings.